NxPKG/khulnasoft-docs/content/railgun/user-guide/railgun-execution.md

 `key.file` | Name of file containing the private key for the `cert.file`.
 No default.
 `validate.cert` | Whether to validate the certificate presented when making a TLS connection.
 Defaults to `1` (meaning perform the validation).
 `map.file` | Name of a file containing `domain=ip` pairs that is used to override DNS and the `CF-ORIGIN-IP` setting.
 Defaults to no file.
-`activation.railgun_host` | The public facing, resolvable, hostname through which the Cloudflare CDN can connect to this `rg-listener`.
+`activation.railgun_host` | The public facing, resolvable, hostname through which the Khulnasoft CDN can connect to this `rg-listener`.
 DNS lookups are done at request-time.
 Use in place of `activation.public_ip`.
 `activation.public_ip` | The external IP (or a hostname which resolves to the IP) of your Railgun instance used for activation and automatic DNS record updates.
 No default.
 `activation.token` | 32 character hash used for activation (Refer to [Configuration and activation](/railgun/user-guide/set-up/configuration-activation/)).
 No default.
 `activation.heartbeat_interval` | Interval, in seconds, between heartbeats to activation server.
 Defaults to `0`/`off`.